Hidden Valley Middle School

 - Things that burn, like a cigarette lighter, matches, candles, sparklers, pepper spray, etc.

 It is against the law for you to bring, possess, participate in, share, or show sexting or pornography while at school, whether in printed matter, on an electronic device, or on social media.
-Consequences for doing so include parent contact, suspension, confiscation and wiping of phone, change of school, and police involvement.
+Consequences for doing so include parent contact, suspension, confiscation, police involvement and other serious consequences.

 You will receive department disclosure statements regarding classwork expectations, grading requirements, homework policies, citizenship responsibilities, etc. This should be signed by your parent/guardian and returned.

 Everyone wants and deserves to be treated with dignity and respect.
 Refusing to follow a reasonable directive by a teacher, administrator, or other school personnel is considered insubordination.
 It harms school culture and has no place in the Hawk’s Nest.

 We expect you to follow the dress code as established by Jordan School District.
 It is not meant to be inclusive as styles and fashion trends change over time, but should be used as a reference for what is and is not acceptable at school.
 The administration reserves the right to determine what is a hazard and/or distraction.
 The most recent JSD policy can be found by clicking this link